ComplexityGarage/Lidar/README.md

 A simple system that scans the environment, presents real-time distance from obstacles on a graph and beeps if an object is too close.
 # Science and tech used
 ## Principle of operation
 The lidar sensor uses a class 1 laser and a detector sensitive to its wavelength to calculate the TOF (time of flight - the time between sending a laser impulse and detecting the light reflected from an obstacle), which is then used to calculate the distance.
+A more detailed explanation of the TOF method is available at https://en.wikipedia.org/wiki/Time-of-flight_camera.

 By placing the sensor on the servomechanism, we can obtain a real-time depth image in a half-plane at the frequency of around 1Hz.
 ## Elements used in the project